 1. A Visual Inspection

-Looking at the roof is essential, particularly with an experienced roofer who will often spot the problems such as gaps in flashings and missing mortar in joints.
+Looking at the roof is essential, particularly with an experienced roofer who often spots problems such as gaps in flashings and missing mortar in joints.

 However, the problem is access, with being so high up.

-Hopefully, a quick look on a ladder will help, with less demanding access provisions like scaffold and cherry pickers being needed for such a quick inspection.
+Hopefully, a quick look on a ladder will help, with less demanding access provisions like scaffolds and cherry pickers being needed for such a quick inspection.

 You can also use technology nowadays, for example, drones with camera pictures or even a look on Google Earth to see a broad-brush look at the roof from a bird’s eye perspective.